Aims and Scope

 Authors can and often do develop different aspects of an argument in more than one manuscript.
 However, manuscripts that differ primarily in appearance, but are presented as separate and distinct research without acknowledging other related work, constitute attempts (whether unintentional or deliberate) to deceive reviewers and readers by overinflating the intellectual contribution of the manuscript.
 Since publication decisions are influenced by the novelty and innovativeness of manuscripts, such deception is inappropriate and unethical.

-If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material must be put in quotation marks and appropriately cited.
-We wil screen all articles/manuscripts that we receive with plagiarism checker software (iThenticate).
+If exact sentences or paragraphs that appear in another work by the author are included in the manuscript, the material must be put in quotation marks and appropriately cited.
+We screen all submitted articles/manuscripts with plagiarism checker software (iThenticate).

 3. Reporting Standards

 The reports of original research should be in accordance with the actual work performed by author(s) and the actual data obtained.
 It should also provide the objective discussion containing the research significance.
 If necessary, Makara Human Behavior Studies in Asia (Makara Hubs-Asia) will also ask the provision of raw data used for the manuscript for editorial review.

 Author(s) should not publish manuscript/article that has been published before in different journal.
 Also, proper acknowledgment of the work of others must be always given.
 References should always be included when the author(s) cite the work of others.
 The standard format for the manuscript should be in accordance with APA Style.
 Failing to comply with these standards constitute unethical behavior and are unacceptable.

 4. Ethical Treatments to Human Subjects